tytydraco/yessleep/out/Our_Search_for_a_Missing_Teen_Uncovered_the_Bayous_Horrifying_Secret_Part_5.md

 We began the painstaking process of consolidating the evidence we had gathered so far.
 We worked relentlessly, fueled by Therese's anguish and the ticking clock.

 Drawing upon my NOPD experience and master's in forensic psychology, I began to create a comprehensive criminal profile.
 The piles of evidence seemed to stare back at me, challenging me to make sense of them.
-Each piece, from the haunting Polaroid of Claire to the matching lockets, was a testament to Lupin's twisted psyche.
+Each piece, from the haunting Polaroid of Claire to the locket, was a testament to Lupin's twisted psyche.

 Several factors pointed towards Lupin being a native of the region, perhaps even having a deep-rooted connection to the bayou itself.
 His intimate knowledge of the terrain and ability to disappear into it were evidence of this.